Skip to content

 Dopamine is the neurotransmitter of more.
 It’s the neurotransmitter that makes us do things.
 One could say that the role of dopamine in the body is simply put: more.

-If you’ve read Marco’s post on managing dopamine starvation for focusing on your goals, you have a fair “practical” insight into dopamine management.
+If you’ve read Marco’s post on managing dopamine starvation to focus on your goals, you have a fair “practical” insight into dopamine management.
 This post is not that.

 This post is the other side: this is pure basic biochemistry.
 Read on if the spirit moves you.